-The program has two required courses.
-The first being GSC 501: War, Conflict and Security which provides an overview of key interdisciplinary approaches to conflict and international security.
+The program has two required courses: GSC 501 and GSC 550.

+GSC 501: War, Conflict and Security provides an overview of key interdisciplinary approaches to conflict and international security.
 Students should take GSC 501 in the early stages in the program, preferably the first semester.